ReactNativeNews/React-Native-Apps/README.md

 [Bon-Appetit!](https://github.com/steniowagner/bon-appetit-app) - A React-Native App that shows options of Restaurants, Gastronomic Events and Dishes in the City of Fortaleza (Brazil).

+[Tip Advisor](https://github.com/charliemcg/TipAdvisor) - Tip calculator which adjusts for country and tipping situation.

+[Tone Tracker](https://github.com/charliemcg/ToneTrackerRN) - This app allows users to track the life span of their guitar strings.

 This list is curated by [Gant Laborde](https://twitter.com/gantlaborde), Chief Technology Strategist of [Infinite Red](https://infinite.red/react-native).